-To date, there is not an approved tie-down system for transporting this wheelchair in a motor vehicle.
+To date, the U.S. Department of Transportation has not approved any tie down system for transporting a wheelchair in a motor vehicle.

 - 1. Never sit in this chair while in a moving vehicle.
-In an accident or sudden stop you may be thrown from the chair. - •Wheelchair belts are designed to position the rider only and will not protect you in an accident; further injury may result from the belts. - 2.
+In an accident or sudden stop you may be thrown from the chair. - Wheelchair belts are designed to position the rider only and will not protect you in an accident; further injury may result from the belts. - 2.
 Always move to an approved vehicle seat.
 You must be secured with proper motor vehicle restraints. - 3.
 Never transport this chair in the front seat of a vehicle.
 It may shift and interfere with the driver. - 4.
 Always secure this chair so that it cannot roll or shift.

-M. CENTER OF BALANCE
+M.CENTER OF BALANCE